How do I sell my business?

 - a) Share sale: There is no legal requirement to tell your staff about a change of owner as their employment status usually does not change.
 This is a contributing factor to why some business owners & purchasers prefer a share sale.

-- b) Goodwill and Asset sale: Under Transfer of Undertakings and Protection of Employment (TUPE) employees are considered to have continuity of employment and their statutory rights are protected.
+- b) Goodwill and Asset sale: Under Transfer of Undertakings and Protection of Employment (TUPE) employees are considered to have continuity of employment and their statutory rights are protected and they have the right to consultation.
 The purchaser has the ability to change work practices and terms of employment, but only after consultation and with the agreement of the employees.
 Unilateral changes will have significant financial implications for new owners and could lead to claims of constructive dismissal.

 In this circumstance, as there are a lot of moving parts and intricacies involved with TUPE, it’s best to seek expert advice.
 This is especially true if employees are affected (e.g. proposed redundancies) when considering the deal terms to ensure any costs are allowed for in the sale.